jectivex/JXBridge/README.md

 - Formalize threading model.
     - We currently assume that there is never concurrent access to a `JXContext`.
     - We always evaluate JavaScript - including calling any bridged native code - on the context's calling thread.
+- Support mode in which all JS executes on a given background queue and hops to another queue for native code.
+- Support native Actors and perform async calls.
+- Add JXContext.current for native code called from JS.
 - Test performance of bridged code.
 - Support Swift tuples as return values?
     - This would require additional function builder overloads to maintain the tuple element types.